audioxide/data/data/posts/20160210-reviews-saul-williams-martyr-loser-king.md

   rapidly evolving in instrumentation and atmosphere, with Williams' vocals sitting firmly in the middle of it all.
 week: 40
+blurb: Martyr Loser King has a distinctive, explorative, industrial sound that melds analogue and digital effortlessly, rapidly evolving in instrumentation and atmosphere, with Williams' vocals sitting firmly in the middle of it all.
 ---
 author: ANDRÉ
 review: Born out of ongoing activism that stems back to mid the ‘90s, Saul